 Just look at the texture here!
 I used a credit card to spread the gesso, again because it’s terribly hard on brushes.

 I can’t wait to start creating over this awesome background!

 If you want your pages to show through more of the collaged background – just use plain craft paint, as that will be a little more translucent and not cover it up as much as the gesso.
-Also much more cost effective!
 And don’t feel like you have to use the color white either – use any colors you want!

 When my journal is complete, I am going to take a hole punch (or a screw punch if you have one of those!) and poke a hole on the front and the back cover of the journal to tie a ribbon so it stays shut.
-You can also use rubberbands (or gumbands as we call them here in Pittsburgh, lol) – that works well also.
+You can also use rubberbands to achieve this – that works just as well also.

-I can’t wait to start creating in this journal and will be sure to post some more photos of the project as I complete more pages!
+I can’t wait to start creating in this altered composition notebook journal and will be sure to post some more photos of the project as I complete more pages!